 At the beginning of the procedure, your dentist will color match your teeth with the appropriate resin.
 Next, the tooth is lightly prepped with a handpiece to rough up the surface of the enamel.
 This is done to ensure that the resin can properly bond with the chipped tooth.

 Next, a bonding adhesive will be applied to the surface of the tooth.
 Once the adhesive sets, the plastic resin is applied and sculpted into the desired shape by the dentist.

 The resin is then cured with a handheld UV light for a few minutes.
 Once set, the resin is trimmed, smoothed, and polished to a natural appearance.

 Altogether, the procedure usually takes about 30 to 60 minutes to perform properly.

 The bonding procedure can often be completed in a single office visit and can significantly improve the appearance of a tooth.
-However, since the plastic resin used is not as strong as your natural tooth enamel, it is more likely to stain, chip, or break than natural teeth.
-Bonding typically lasts three to five years before need of repair.
+However, since the plastic resin used is not as strong as your natural tooth enamel, it is more likely to stain, chip, or break when compared to your natural teeth.

 This treatment has many applications, depending on the condition of your teeth.
 If your teeth have minor defects or chips, tooth bonding is a quick and easy solution.
 Bonding can also improve the color of your teeth when you don’t need full bleaching or whitening treatment.

 Another use for bonding is improving the spacing between your teeth.
 If you have a tooth that seems to be a little too far apart from an adjacent tooth, bonding can fill in that gap and complete your perfect smile.
 Which is a good option if you would rather avoid braces.

 Bonding can even repair minor cases of tooth decay.
 However, you should always ask your dentist about the best treatments for your teeth, because no one tooth is the same!